You don’t have to love your stepkid to be a good stepparent

 Loving your stepkid in a high-conflict stepfamily

 I put WAY too much pressure on myself and on SD for us to love each other.
 I felt like the entire future of our blended family was at stake.
-Like if SD didn’t want to spend time with us, then it was because she didn’t like me, which was my fault for not loving her enough.
+Like if SD didn’t want to spend time with us, then it was because she didn’t like me, which was surely my fault for not loving her enough.
 So if I could just love her more—then she’d start loving me back, and then she would want to come to our house.
 All our problems would vanish and we’d be like a “real” family.
 Right?

 Yeah, not so much.
 Those hopes and expectations were totally unrealistic.
 For one thing, my SD’s emotions were being manipulated by HCBM—I mean, I don’t know why I thought that SD could love me, a total stranger, when she was already getting brainwashed into rejecting her own father.
 There’s no way SD could possibly show me any affection without putting herself into a loyalty bind against her emotionally abusive mother.
 I should’ve been more understanding about that.